 Early Years Foundation Stage

-75% of pupils in Reception attained a Good Level of Development against the Early Years framework.
-This is in line with the local authority average of 75% and the national average of 71%.
+83% of pupils in Reception attained a Good Level of Development against the Early Years framework.
+This is above the local authority average of 75% and the national average of 71%.

 A Good Level of Development is defined as children working at the expected standard or exceeding the expected standard in the key areas of literacy, maths, physical development, communication and language and personal, social and emotional development.